Wednesday, February 22, 2023

 _________________________________

 EXPLORING (process of becoming): I started with a vintage library index card as my substrate.
-I added one of my original monoprints (green color scheme) that was created using acrylic paints on a half sheet of copy paper, printed on a Gelli plate.
-I also included a snippet of my original artwork titled "Process of Becoming" which I had digitally printed on linen fabric from my alchemydee Spoonflower shop.
-It had some Kantha stitching (embroidery) using DMC white threads to calm down the intense saturation of color - I created this remnant piece during my 2022 stitch meditation challenge.
-You can also see in the BEFORE picture some beautiful recycled green color fabric strips and trim bits that were gifted to me by a dear lovely artisan named Gae Sharp-Richardson.
+I added one of my original monoprints (from my green color scheme) that was created using acrylic paints on a half sheet of copy paper, printed on a Gelli plate.
+I also included a snippet of my original artwork titled "Process of Becoming" which I had digitally printed on linen fabric.
+It had some Kantha stitching (hand embroidery) using Wonderfil Thread, Spaghetti (12 wt) white thread to calm down the intense saturation of color.
+You can see in the BEFORE picture some beautiful recycled green color fabric strips and trim bits that were gifted to me by a dear lovely artisan friend named Gae Sharp-Richardson.
 One of the bits was taken from the deconstruction of a rag rug.
-I met Gae through a private FB group page called Stitch MeditationsYou can visit her Facebook page Happenstance on 7th where she shares images of her creative reuse art.
+To learn more about Gae and her artwork you can visit her Facebook page Happenstance on 7th where she shares images of her creative reuse art.

 What is Kantha stitching - embroidery?